amazon-connect/amazon-connect-streams/Documentation.md

   instance.
 * `loginPopup`: Optional, defaults to `true`.
 Set to `false` to disable the login popup which is shown when the user's authentication expires.
+* `loginUrl`: Optional.
+Allows custom URL to be used to initiate the ccp, as in the case of SAML authentication.
 * `softphone`: This object is optional and allows you to specify some settings surrounding the softphone feature of Connect.
   * `allowFramedSoftphone`: Normally, the softphone microphone and speaker